thumpa/Gmail2Drive/README.md

 - Scans Gmail for emails with the specified label
 - Creates a year-based folder structure
-- Saves PDF attachments with standardized names
+- Saves PDF attachments with standardised names
 - Marks processed emails with a "Processed" label
 - Files are created with the following filename structure:
   - [FileNamePrefix]_[YYYY]-[MM]-[DD].pdf